 Healthy eating requires listening to your body.
 This means to retrain our bodies to eat when we are hungry, and stop when we are comfortably full — neither denying ourselves of food nor overstuffing.

 Healthy eating incorporates healthy choices.
-Without a doubt, fruits and vegetables are rich in phytochemicals which help fight heart disease, cancer and premature aging.
-They are also power-packed with nutrients, yet relatively low in calories.
-A diet rich in fruits, vegetables, beans and whole grains is both nutritious and satisfying.
+Without a doubt, fruits and vegetables are rich in phytochemicals which help fight heart disease, cancer, and premature aging.
+They are also power-packed with nutrients.
+A diet rich in fruits, vegetables, beans, and whole grains is both nutritious and satisfying.

 Healthy eating includes some treat foods.
-That’s right — a healthy eating lifestyle includes incorporating your favorite not-so-healthy foods, in small amounts on an occasional basis.
+That’s right — a healthy eating lifestyle includes incorporating your favorite not-as-nourishing foods, in small amounts on an occasional basis.
 For some, that might mean enjoying a small slice of pie on Friday night or munching on a handful of Doritos with lunch on Mondays or savoring a bite of dark chocolate every day.
 As long as you are making nutritious choices most of the time, it’s fine to build in some fun treats.

 Healthy eating means putting food in its place.
 Isn’t it amazing that food, which is not even alive, can wield so much power in our lives?
 We comfort, medicate, celebrate, entertain, procrastinate and companion ourselves with food.
 Instead, we need to find healthy alternatives to meet our emotional needs, manage stress, and enrich our lives.

 Healthy eating results in good health.
 With a goal of eating well for a healthy body, we are freed from the restrictive mindset that dieting fosters.
 Combined with an active lifestyle, weight will settle at what is healthiest for our own individual body types.
 With proper nourishment and adequate fuel, we have more energy, think more clearly and function more efficiently.

 With healthy eating, we are free to experience the joys and blessings of life.